 There are a few different ways that this level of interest in shorting Waterstone Financial shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Waterstone Financial.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Waterstone Financial.

 Find out more about how you can short Waterstone Financial stock.

 Dividend payout ratio: 27.32% of net profits

 Recently Waterstone Financial has paid out, on average, around 27.32% of net profits as dividends.
 That has enabled analysts to estimate a "forward annual dividend yield" of 4.17% of the current stock value.
 This means that over a year, based on recent payouts (which are sadly no guarantee of future payouts), Waterstone Financial shareholders could enjoy a 4.17% return on their shares, in the form of dividend payments.
 In Waterstone Financial's case, that would currently equate to about $0.72 per share.

 While Waterstone Financial's payout ratio might seem fairly standard, it's worth remembering that Waterstone Financial may be investing much of the rest of its net profits in future growth.

 Waterstone Financial's most recent dividend payout was on 2 August 2021.
 The latest dividend was paid out to all shareholders who bought their shares by 8 July 2021 (the "ex-dividend date").

 Waterstone Financial's shares were split on a 10972:1000 basis on 22 January 2014.
 So if you had owned 1000 shares the day before before the split, the next day you'd have owned 10972 shares.
 This wouldn't directly have changed the overall worth of your Waterstone Financial shares – just the quantity.
 However, indirectly, the new 90.9% lower share price could have impacted the market appetite for Waterstone Financial shares which in turn could have impacted Waterstone Financial's share price.